fberkemeier/fberkemeier.github.io/_projects/project_software.md

 related_publications: true
 giscus_comments: true
 featured: true
-bibliography: 2018-12-22-distill.bib
+bibliography: papers.bib

 ---
 <!---<sub>[← Research](/projects/)</sub>-->

 [Interactive Epithelium](https://github.com/fberkemeier/Notch-Delta-Coupling) (IEp, version 1.0.0) aims to provide a practical tool for testing parameter robustness while simulating the dynamics of different signalling pathways in an epithelium.
 The current version includes cell-cell signalling and protrusions, with several parameters available for custom simulations.
-The main available models are the Collier and Sprinzak models of juxtacrine signalling.
+The main available models are the Collier and Sprinzak models of juxtacrine signalling <d-cite key="collier1996pattern,binshtok2018modeling"></d-cite>.

 To run IEp open the notebook 'iEpithelium v1.0.0.nb' with _Wolfram Mathematica_ and scroll down to the 'iEpithelium' cell (in green).
 Evaluate this cell (Shift+Enter) and the remaining cells will be evaluated (click 'Yes' on the popup window).
 IEp was developed in _Mathematica_ 13.0.1, so it is recommended that the same version is used.